Best VPNs for Streaming of 2023

 Will Netflix ban you for using a VPN?

-Netflix will probably not ban you for using a VPN.
-Netflix can detect the use of certain VPN servers, and since it’s against their terms of service to use a VPN (always read the fine print!) they could technically terminate your account.
-However, they’ve never done this before, and don’t seem too interested in putting it on their to-do list.
-Typically, the worst thing that will happen if Netflix detects your VPN is a classic “Whoops, something went wrong…” message.
+Netflix probably won’t ban you for using a VPN.
+It can detect the use of certain VPN servers, and since it’s against the company’s terms of service to use a VPN (always read the fine print!), it could technically terminate your account.
+It has never done that before, though, and doesn’t seem too interested in putting it on the to-do list.
+Typically, the worst thing that happens if Netflix detects your VPN is a classic, “Whoops, something went wrong…” message.